 At present, S.P.
 Korolev Rocket and Space Corporation Energia is headed by

-Nikolai Nikolaevich SEVASTIANOV (since January 25, 2019 - acting General Director of S.P.
+Nikolai Nikolaevich SEVASTIYANOV (since January 25, 2019 - acting General Director of S.P.
 Korolev Rocket and Space Corporation Energia), since March 6, 2019 - General Director of S.P.
 Korolev Rocket and Space Corporation Energia.

 At different times the Experimental Machine-building Plant was headed by: Pyotr Ivanovich MALOLETOV (1946-1952 - director of Experimental Plant 88 - deputy director for production of NII-88);

 Fyodor Pavlovich Gerasimov (1953-1955 - Director of Plant 88); Hero of Socialist Labor Roman Anisimovich TURKOV (1956-1966 - Director of Plant 88, First Deputy Head of Special Design Bureau No.1);

 Victor Mikhailovich KLYUCHAREV (1966-1974 - director of Experimental Machine-building Plant, First Deputy Head of TsKBEM, 1974-1978 - director of the Experimental Machine-building Plant, First Deputy General Director of NPO Energia);

 Alexei Andreevich BORISENKO (1978-1989 - Deputy General Director of NPO Energia - Director of Experimental Machine-building Plant, 1989-1994 - First Deputy General Director of NPO Energia - Director of Experimental Machine-building Plant, 19941999 - First Vice President of S.P.
 Korolev RSC Energia - Director of CJSC ZEM of S.P.
 Korolev RSC Energia);